GenomeDataScience/FastRandomForest/README.md

 # How to use it

+You need to add the Weka library and the FastRandomForest_1.0.jar file in your project in order to use FastRandomForest.

 The following code shows how to create a Random Forest from a dataset and how to make predictions based on that forest.